skroutz/rafka/README.md

 calls on the desired topics.
 Each message should be explicitly acknowledged so it can be committed to Kafka.
 Acks are `rpush`ed to the special `acks` key.

-Since rafka consumers store offsets manually the librdkafka's `enable.auto.offset.store` option [must](https://github.com/edenhill/librdkafka/blob/v0.11.4/src/rdkafka.h#L2665) always be `false`.

 For more info refer to [API - Consumer](https://github.com/skroutz/rafka#consumer-1).

+#### Caveats

+rafka periodically calls [`Consumer.StoreOffsets()`](https://docs.confluent.io/current/clients/confluent-kafka-go/index.html#Consumer.StoreOffsets) under the hood.
+This means consumers must be configured accordingly:

+- `enable.auto.commit` must be set to `true`
+- `enable.auto.offset.store` [must](https://github.com/edenhill/librdkafka/blob/v0.11.4/src/rdkafka.h#L2665) be set to `false`

+For more info see https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md.

 ### Producer
 Each client connection is tied to a single Producer.